Connected through Games

 Games Against Loneliness is not a place for sexual conduct or innuendo, drugs, criminal or illegal activity, violence, and other unlawful activities.
 Please make sure you behave in a way that would make your grandma proud! #ProudGrandmas

-Breaking the Code of Conduct will have impactful and often unpleasant consequences, adequate to the offense and ranging from private discussion, suspension from certain activities and amenities, up to the suspension or even exclusion from the Games Against Loneliness.
+Breaking the Code of Conduct will have impactful and often unpleasant consequences, adequate to the offense and ranging from private discussion, suspension from certain activities and amenities, up to the general suspension or even exclusion from the Games Against Loneliness.

 In cases of gross misconduct or unlawful activity we will notify the appropriate services and cooperate with them as required with the law.